Ali-Mahzarnia/gslrt2/readme.md

+# Gene Set Enrichment Method Update

-To use the updated functionality of the gene set enrichment method, the original package must be installed from Github.
-Once installed, the next step is to run the "gslrt_debugged_2_normal.R" file on R. This file defines the "gslrt2" function, which is similar to the original "gslrt" function but has the added capability to accept a continuous variable for z, instead of just binary.
+To utilize the enhanced functionality of the gene set enrichment method, you must first install the original package from GitHub.
+Follow these steps to get started:

-To clarify, the first line of the "GSLRT-install-example.R" file on Github provides instructions for installing the original package.
-Once that is completed, the "gslrt_debugged_2_normal.R" file should be run to define the "gslrt2" function.
-This updated function allows for the analysis of continuous variables in gene set enrichment studies and is a useful tool for investigating complex biological mechanisms.
+1-Install the Original Package:
+To begin, execute the instructions provided in the first line of the "GSLRT-install-example.R" file available on GitHub.
+This will install the required package.

+2-Run "gslrt_debugged_2_normal.R" on R:
+Once the original package is successfully installed, proceed to run the "gslrt_debugged_2_normal.R" file in the R environment.
+This file contains the definition of the "gslrt2" function.

+The "gslrt2" function is an improved version of the original "gslrt" function.
+It introduces the capability to handle continuous variables for "z" instead of being restricted to binary values.
+This enhanced feature allows for a more comprehensive analysis of continuous variables in gene set enrichment studies.
+In addition, it allows pathways detection only if part of that pathways' gene list is common with the input gene G.

+By employing the "gslrt2" function, researchers can explore complex biological mechanisms in gene set enrichment studies with greater accuracy and depth.
+Enjoy the benefits of this updated tool to gain valuable insights into gene set enrichment analysis involving continuous variables.